Designing a concept mobile app for dating in Ghana where users can find and get matched with dates online

 With that in mind, I took into consideration that users would want options as who they would want to be matched up with on the app.

 I also took into consideration a “Verification” process.
-Most users on Tinder here tend to be “fake” so creating a realistic experience would make sense.
+Most users on Tinder in Ghana tend to be “fake” so creating a realistic experience would make sense.

-Verification Screen where users would have to chance for optional verification to prove their authenticity.
+Verification Screen where users would have a chance for optional verification* to prove their authenticity.
 Users could very with their Facebook accounts or use a Physical ID

 After the onboarding experience in which users answer some basic questions and select their preferences, they’re displayed with some potential matches.